 Best Parent Led Weaning Set – Olababy

-If you are looking for something for that weaning period which works for both you and the baby, I highly recommend the Olababy weaning set.
+If you are looking for something for that weaning period that works for both you and the baby, I highly recommend the Olababy weaning set.

 It’s a little unconventional in its design but it definitely works.
 It comes with a feeding spoon that is designed for the parent’s hands, a training spoon that encourages self-feeding (or makes the child stop screaming when you feed them messy food because they’re holding “the same” item) and a steamboat bowl.
 The bowl in this set has a suction base which is a must for a child under 18 months.